Jannich113/EmbeddedLinux_project/readme.md

 **ShellScript:** bash scripts used on the RPi for functional requirement with MQTT embedded  .
 - copy to /home/pi

-**html:** files for the apache2 server using php scripts and  logged data files.
+**webserver_files:** files for the apache2 server using php scripts and  logged data files.
 - copy to /var/www/html

 ***main.py*** - Pico main file.